Anurag1101/Face_Recognition/README.md

     ├── haarcascade_frontalface_default.xml  # Haar cascade file for face detection
     └── 1.jpg                        # Sample image (replaceable)

-Future Enhancements
+## Future Enhancements:

-Add functionality to detect faces in real-time using a webcam.
+- Add functionality to detect faces in `real-time` using a webcam.

-Integrate advanced face recognition models like deep learning-based detectors.
+- Integrate advanced `face recognition` models like deep learning-based detectors.

-Improve the UI for displaying results.
+- Improve the `UI` for displaying results.

-License
+## License

-This project is licensed under the MIT License.
+This project is licensed under the `MIT` License.
 See the LICENSE file for details.